-Professional development workshops are offered throughout the year for teachers and youth group leaders of all grade levels.
+Teacher workshops are offered throughout the year for teachers and youth group leaders of all grade levels.
 We can also develop an environmental education workshop for the teachers at your school, or for your youth group leaders.

-Great Lakes Earth Partnership for Schools
+The Great Lakes Earth Partnership Institutes will provide:

 For more information contact:

-Melissa Alderson, Lake County Forest Preserves at (847) 968-3326
+Melissa Alderson, Lake County Forest Preserves, (847) 968-3326

-Mary Kozub, McHenry County Conservation District at (815) 678-4532 x 8117
+Mary Kozub, McHenry County Conservation District, (815) 678-4532, ext.
+8117

 Regina Mueller, Beach Park Middle School, (847) 596-5834